zincycogy/chat-app/README.md

 # Chat Application

-Web chat application using React
+Web chat application using React.

+Backend is hosted by [https://chatengine.io​]

+Components are made by using [https://www.npmjs.com/package/react-chat-engine]

 ## Available Scripts